Gravity from entropy: Conclusions

-In conclusion this work proposes a modified theory of gravity emerging from statistical mechanics and information theory action.
-The approach is based on the interpretation of the metric as a density matrix albeit its trace is not unitary, pointing out to possible connections of this approach to von Newmann algebras and the theory of entanglement in quantum field theories~\cite{witten2018aps}.
-The statistical mechanics action is given by the quantum relative entropy between the metric and the metric induced by the matter fields.
+This work proposes a modified theory of gravity emerging from statistical mechanics and information theory action.
+The fundamental idea of this theory is to associate the metric to a {quantum operator, playing the role of a {\em renormalizable and effective density matrix}}.
+In particular two metrics are discussed: the metric of spacetime that fully defines its geometry and the metric induced by matter-fields that are effectively curving the space.
+The interplay between geometry of spacetime and matter fields is explicitly captured by the proposed action given by the quantum relative entropy between the metric and the metric induced by the matter fields.

 Here a Lorentzian theory consistent with this fundamental physical interpretation of gravity is formulated.
-In order to do this we have built the necessary mathematical background to define the entropy and the cross-entropy of rank 2 tensors in a Lorentzian well defined way.
-A modified gravity is emerging from this framework when the matter fields are described by topological Dirac-K\"ahler bosons formed by the direct sum between a zero and a one form and the induced metric also depends on the curvature of spacetime.
+In order to do this we have built the necessary mathematical background to define the entropy and the cross-entropy of metric tensors in a Lorentzian well defined way.
+A modified gravity is emerging from this framework when the matter fields are described by topological Dirac-K\"ahler bosons formed by the direct sum between a 0-form, a 1-form and a 2-form and the induced metric also depends on the curvature of spacetime.
 The modified Einstein equations reduce to the Einstein equations in the regime of low coupling.
+By introducing the G-field we obtain the modified Einstein equations and the equations of motion for the matter and the G-field.
+From this theory it emerges that the proposed entropic action takes the form of a sum between a dressed Einstein-Hilbert action and a matter action.
+Interestingly, the dressed Einstein-Hilbert action displays an emergent positive cosmological constant that only depends on the G-field.
+Moreover, thanks to the introduction of the G-field, the equations of modified gravity remains second order in the metric, in the matter and in the G-field.

+{The interpretation of the topological metrics tensors as a quantum operators, or effective density matrix where we have relaxed the constraints of having unitary trace, and we have required the existence of the inverse is shown to be very useful}.
+These choices are motivated here by the necessity to have a Lorentzian invariant theory. {Here we have established the relation of the adopted quantum relative action with Araki quantum relative entropy \cite{araki1975relative}, opening the perspective of using the theory of quantum von Neumann algebras and the theory of entanglement~\cite{witten2018aps} to investigate further the properties of the proposed theory.}

-We hope that this approach can help identify the deep connections between gravity and statistical physics.
-Given the interpretation of the metric as a density matrix our hope is that this approach will also be instrumental to formulate new approaches to quantum gravity.\\
+In conclusion, we hope that this approach can help identify the deep connections between gravity, {quantum mechanics} and statistical physics.
+Given the interpretation of the metrics as a {quantum operators} our hope is that this approach will also be instrumental to formulate approaches to quantum gravity in second quantization.
+Finally future investigation might explore the role of the the G-field in dark matter.
+Future directions in this line of research involve also the investigation of the proposed entropic action under the renormalization group, and possible connections with phenomenology and experimental results. \\